 It’s OK for you to say how and when you’d like visitors.
 Some new mums give the job of managing visitors to their partners or a trusted friend – for example, they might ask family and friends to come two at a time or to wait a few days before visiting.

 It can help to put a ‘do not disturb’ sign on your front door, use your answering machine and switch your mobile phone to silent.

 Other parents can be a great source of help and support.
-Share ideas and experiences with other new mums in our mums forum
+If you join a local or online mothers group, you can share ideas and experiences with other new mums.